dmd-program/dmd-100/topics/interaction_design.md

 ## Flow

 Flow was named by Mihály Csíkszentmihályi, a Hungarian psychologist.
 Flow is a kind of mental state where a person is completely immersed in concentration and focus when performing some action.
-Flow is an important component to

 ## Human factors